- Associate Professor Martin Obschonka

 - He is Associate Editor of Small Business Economics and International Journal of Psychology.

 After completing an advanced vocational training as a wholesale and foreign trade manager in Germany, Martin earned a diploma in psychology (highest honors) from the University of Hamburg, Germany, and a PhD (highest honors) and a habilitation in psychology from the University of Jena, Germany.
 He was a postdoctoral fellow of the Pathways International Postdoc Programme, funded by the Jacobs Foundation.
-Until recently, he was Assistant Professor of Entrepreneurship and Innovation Psychology at Saarland University, Germany.
-He was a member of the “SaarLorLux Greater Region Consortium for Entrepreneurship and Innovation”.
+He was Assistant Professor of Entrepreneurship and Innovation Psychology at Saarland University, Germany.
+He is currently Associate Professor of Entrepreneurship in the QUT Business School (School of Management, Australian Centre for Entrepreneurship Research) and International Faculty Fellow at MIT Sloan School of Management, Cambridge, MA, USA.

 His research involves projects on entrepreneurial development over the lifespan, entrepreneurial regions and culture, public policy, human capital, personality, organisational behaviour, well-being and stress, and social and economic change.
 He has an interest in interdisciplinary projects, cross-cultural perspectives, innovative data and data collection methods, and also in the practical application of new scientific knowledge.